auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     HMAC keys, even though HMAC keys can always be partially evaluated into NMAC keys, a.k.a. precomputed HMAC keys.
 Thus the name was chosen to hint at the intended use of the parameter.

+[^ephemeral-derivations]:
+    Do feel free to derive public salts from _ephemeral_ values, though, as long as they are quickly forgotten and include a high quality source of randomness.
+You could even apply self-documenting tags to this derivation.

+[^bloom-example]:
+    Bloom filters may be space-efficient data structures, but they also have rather high overhead, especially if you don't end up filling a filter up to near it's intended capacity.

+    There are formulae for calculating the false positive rate of a given bloom filter, and it turns out that this is error rate is largely determined by the number of bytes per element that your ideally-loaded bloom filter would represent.

+    For example, I think a reasonable target error rate is about one in ten million, which works out to be somewhat more than 4 bytes per non-existent login name.
+This seems reasonable if there are a relatively small number of bloom filters on your public salt server, but as you add more and more bloom filters, you may want an error rate of closer to one in billion, which works out to somewhat more than 5 bytes per username.

+    However, bloom filters are created with a given table size, and cannot be resized without access to the plaintext of every element added to it thus far.
+Furthermore, it's convenient and efficient if all your bloom filters use the same hash function.

+    Thus managing the overhead of bloom filters means picking a large enough table size to cut down on the proliferation of bloom filters, but a small enough table size that most tables are reasonably well utilized.
+One could even have more than one bloom filter associated with a given key, if that key's filter fills up before that key is rotated out of being assigned new incoming non-existent usernames.

+    Multidimensional bloom filters offer efficient algorithms for searching large numbers of bloom filters, which may eventually become important for some public salt servers.

+    Choosing an optimal size for a bloom filter depends upon the particular workloads experienced by a public salt server, which can vary from day to day as bots who try to scrape your public salts anyway come and go.

+    A reasonable starting point might be to store 125,000 fake usernames in a 512 KiB table, achieving a error rate of about one in ten million.

+    You might want to keep a long-term log of fake usernames and the keyed hash function that was used to generate the fake salt, so you can regenerate your bloom filters with different parameters.
+This backup would not need to exist on your public salt servers, reducing the chances of allowing an eavesdropper to enumerate your fake accounts.

+[^have-i-been-pwned-lookup]:
+    Notably, the lookup method to see if a given password is in Have I Been Pwned's password breach database does not exhibit this key-stretching security property: if an eavesdropper manages to capture the first few bytes of a sha256 hash of a plaintext password, and they know that a certain severely truncated fast hash is associated with a usefully long but much more expensive slow hash, then they can use the fast hash as a password prefilter to speed up their attacks on slow hash by orders of magnitude.

+[^unreasonable-precautions]:
+    You should likely be taking a few unreasonable precautions as well.
+I don't know how difficult solving this problem of on-screen keyboards learning passwords really is, as I'm not familiar with mobile development, but I do know the same situation with virtual memory is pretty horrendous.

+    I don't expect the situation to be good, given that there are so many different on-screen keyboards.
+You should test against the most popular reputable keyboards, at least.

 [^argon2-spec]:
     See [Argon2: the memory-hard function for password hashing and other applications](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) by Alex Biryukov, Daniel Dinu, and Dmitry Khovratovich